Kidney Stone Treatment and Care

-Kidney stones are just what they sound like: small stones that form inside the kidneys.
-They form when salts and minerals that are normally in the urine build up and harden.
+Kidney stones are small stones that form inside the kidneys when salt and minerals that are normally in the urine build up and harden.
+Kidney stones typically get carried out of the body during urination, but sometimes they can become stuck.

-Stones that do not pass on their own can be treated with:
+Although each person’s treatment is a little different due to different variables, stones that do not pass on their own can may be treated with: